List of 40 Famous Forests in India to visit

 Where is Turahalli Forest Located

 Turahalli Forest in Bangalore covers an area of 590 acres.
-It’s at a distance of 20 km away from Bengaluru, off Kanakapura Road in Karnataka.
+It’s at a distance of 20 km from Bengaluru, off Kanakapura Road in Karnataka.

-How to reach Turahalli Forest Bengaluru, Karnataka
+How to reach Turahalli Forest, Bengaluru, Karnataka

 Turahalli Forest Visiting Timings

-It’s an open forest so you can visit it whenever you like.
+It’s an open forest, so you can visit it whenever you like.
 The preferred time is from 9 am to 3 pm.

 Turahalli Forest is Famous for Which Animal